sencha/ext-react/packages/ext-react/src/README.md

-# ext-react16
+# ext-react

-These files are the files in the current @sencha/ext-react16 folder for ExtReact that will work for Version 16 of React
+These files are the files in the current @sencha/ext-react folder for ExtReact that will work for Version 16 of React